Social Darwinism: Hypotheses relating social change and evolution

 One of the earliest uses of the term "social Darwinism" was by Eduard Oscar Schmidt of the University of Strasbourg, when reporting at a scientific and medical conference held in Munich in 1877.
 He noted how socialists, although opponents of Darwin's theory, used it to add force to their political arguments.
 Schmidt's essay first appeared in English in Popular Science in March 1879.
 There followed an anarchist tract published in Paris in 1880 entitled "Le darwinisme social" by Émile Gautier.
-However, the use of the term was very rare—at least in the English-speaking world (Hodgson, 2004)—until the American historian Richard Hofstadter published his influential Social Darwinism in American Thought (1944) during World War II.
+However, the use of the term was very rare—at least in the English-speaking world —until the American historian Richard Hofstadter published his influential Social Darwinism in American Thought (1944) during World War II.

 Hypotheses of social evolution and cultural evolution were common in Europe.
 The Enlightenment thinkers who preceded Darwin, such as Hegel, often argued that societies progressed through stages of increasing development.
 Earlier thinkers also emphasized conflict as an inherent feature of social life.
 Thomas Hobbes's 17th-century portrayal of the state of nature seems analogous to the competition for natural resources described by Darwin.
 Social Darwinism is distinct from other theories of social change because of the way it draws Darwin's distinctive ideas from the field of biology into social studies.

 Darwin, unlike Hobbes, believed that this struggle for natural resources allowed individuals with certain physical and mental traits to succeed more frequently than others, and that these traits accumulated in the population over time, which under certain conditions could lead to the descendants being so different that they would be defined as a new species.

 However, Darwin felt that "social instincts" such as "sympathy" and "moral sentiments" also evolved through natural selection, and that these resulted in the strengthening of societies in which they occurred, so much so that he wrote about it in Descent of Man:

 The following proposition seems to me in a high degree probable—namely, that any animal whatever, endowed with well-marked social instincts, the parental and filial affections being here included, would inevitably acquire a moral sense or conscience, as soon as its intellectual powers had become as well, or nearly as well developed, as in man.
 For, firstly, the social instincts lead an animal to take pleasure in the society of its fellows, to feel a certain amount of sympathy with them, and to perform various services for them.

 Young Turks

-The Committee of Union and Progress in the Ottoman Empire adopted Social Darwinist ideology.
+The Committee of Union and Progress in the Ottoman Empire adopted social Darwinist ideology.
 Belief that there was a life-or-death conflict between Turks and other ethnicities motivated them to carry out genocides and ethnic cleansing campaigns against the Armenians.
 Social Darwinism enabled them to view extermination of entire population groups and the murder of women and children as a necessary and justified course of action.